 Many of us can relate to losing something meaningful to the forces of the ocean.
 I still remember the seafoam green Nike shorts I lost on a kayaking adventure back in 2013.
 RIP.
 Sometimes the losses are purely sentimental, but many times, especially in a commercial setting, the losses can be extremely costly.
 Regardless of whether objects are lost, or placed at the bottom of the ocean intentionally, retrieval is no simple task.

 Recovering such objects has long been a job left to divers, whose services carry a hefty price tag.
 Not only are divers expensive, but there are undeniable safety concerns with sending humans down to depths of the ocean.
 Divers are also considerably limited in the amount of time they can perform tasks at depth.
-Many of these issues are solved with the use of an ROV, and our friends at Catalina Sea Ranch (CSR) have been successfully using their BlueROV2 (equipped with custom tools) for a number of recovery missions.
+Many of these issues are solved with the use of an ROV, and our friends at the first offshore aquaculture facility in US federal waters, Catalina Sea Ranch (CSR) have been successfully using their BlueROV2 (equipped with custom tools) for a number of object recovery missions.

 Custom recovery tool.